GDGToulouse/site-devfest-2020/content/blog/corona-1.md

 ---
 title: Status of the 2020 edition
-brief: Report on the launch of sponsors, CFP and tickets
+brief: Report on the launch of sponsors, CFP and ticket sales
 image: /images/blog/corona-1.jpg
 infoClass: light
 toc: false